ANHIG/IPDNHKIR/README.md

  IPD-NHKIR Database
 --------------------------------------------------------------------------------

 This directory contains data for the IPD-NHKIR database.
 The IPD-NHKIR database is a specialist sequence database for sequences of the non-human major histocompatibility complex.
-This directory contains the IPD-MHC flat files and documentation.
+This directory contains the IPD-NHKIR flat files and documentation.

 --------------------------------------------------------------------------------
 Downloading and Cloning This Repository